 Whatever your skill level in the kitchen….you’ve got this!
 I’m here to help with easy directions and tips for those without knife skills.
 If you don’t have a garden…grab some local fresh tomatoes from a farmers market, or grocery store…beg some off a neighbor or friend.
 This is a recipe and a season you don’t want to miss!
 Homemade Fresh Tomato Salsa for everyone….STAT!

-Fresh Tomato Salsa
+Fresh Tomato Salsa Recipe

-- 1 1/2 pounds fresh tomatoes
+- 1 ½ lbs fresh tomatoes

 - 4 scallions

-- 2 jalapenos
+- 2 jalapeno peppers

-- 1 cup packed fresh cilantro leaves
+- 1 cup cilantro

 - FOOD PROCESSOR OR BLENDER METHOD: Core tomatoes and then add to processor or blender.
 Trim the root end from scallions and add both the green and the white part to processor.
 Remove the stem, seeds and membranes from jalapenos and add to processor along with cilantro leaves.
 Process by pulsing until desired chunkiness.
-Then add in salt, to taste along with other spices in notes section as desired.

 - CHOP BY HAND METHOD: Core and dice tomatoes.
 Trim root end from scallions and thinly slice both the green and white parts.
 Remove the stem, seeds and membranes from jalapenos and cut into small dice.
 Roughly chop cilantro leaves.
 Mix everything together in a bowl.
 Taste for seasoning, adding salt and other spices as desired.